-TYPICAL BRITISH TWINS AND TRIPLES CRANKSHAFT ISSUES AND REFURBISHMENT
+TYPICAL BRITISH TWINS CRANKSHAFT ISSUES WHEN REBUILDING BOTTOM END

 Now if you are considering moving down stairs and looking to increase your knowledge or angst then read on.
 Basically, most of my experience comes by way of the Triumph ,BSA and Norton twins and triples.
 My first being at age 19 with 2 x A10 BSA engines laid out on the floor and figuring the puzzle into one goer.
 My old man Jack, himself a jack of all trades was able to assist with a small booklet that had some info.
 Ignition timing etc. I had watched dad build his GMC bus motor 4 yrs earlier.
 My first effort wasn’t the best of engines for sure but it did carry me around for a couple of yrs.
 I was a 3rd yr apprentice electrician at the time.
 So the main thing to remember about any work around alloy cases is that heat is a good friend.
 Belting bearings in and out of gearbox or engine casings cold is best left to the less enlightened.
 In my time i can’t remember the number of damaged bearing recesses I have encountered.
 This sort of brutality will cause things like bearings coming loose due to less than effective interference fitment.

-With crank out in a vise with jaw protection and conrods removed , some whithworth sockets most likely required, the journal can be measured .
-It is a matter of feel , light drag , no rock.
-Check in a few places around the journal.
+With crank out in a vise with jaw protection and conrods removed , some whitworth sockets most likely required, the journal can be measured .
+Check in a few places around the journal with the mic.
 Most wear happens at the top /bottom of the journal.
 The specs here allow about ½ thou, 5 tenths of a thou but a few more tenths is usually acceptable.
-How did the rods feel before dismantling, side to side play for sure but rock ?
+How did the rods feel before dismantling, side to side play necessary but rock ?
 Hold the rod to one side at the base, with one finger and feel for rock at the top, this should be minimum and if the rod bearings are still in good condition and journal wear minimum to nil, then rock will also be minimum.
 There may be some rock and the bearing shells may be worn and not the journal, only a micrometer can tell for sure.
-Triumphs have a nice wide shells and takes more wear to show rock than both Norton and in particular BSA, which have narrower shells.
+Triumphs have a nice wide shells and it takes more wear to show rock than both Norton and in particular BSA, which have narrower shells.
 Funny as BSA have to rely on oil passage to the rods via a bush which can wear and therefore lose oil required by the rods.
 Sludge traps should always be cleaned regardless of the amount of wear and I use a ½” drive screwdriver blade, a big one, a Snapon piece.
 If you see a Snapon truck wave him over.
 Until I found this ½” driver they make, removing sludge traps was always a bit of a nightmare.
 More often than not drilling multiple holes and punching out the residue .
-I bought a 7/8 UNEF tap to cleanup the thread.
+I bought a 7/8unef tap to cleanup the thread.
 I have never had any trouble since and with a small drill to relieve the punch mark, the rattle gun and a little heat never fails.
-To remove the trap tube itself I got a tap and a nut , a couple of threads cut first then remove the top crank bolt and use the nut as a puller.
+To remove the trap tube itself I got a tap and a nut , a couple of threads cut first into the tube then remove the top crank bolt and use the nut on the tap as a puller.
 The traps are always part or completely full.
-The last crank I did recently from a ’70 Bonnie with about 12,000mile was very full.
+One crank I did recently from a ’70 Bonnie with about 12,000mile was very full.
 Obviously little oil changing went on by the original owner.
 The oil is your only filter without a spin on.
 This is why a removeable oil filter is a great thing.
 Nortons have a much bigger gallery than BSA or Triumph and in ’72 they added a replaceable filter.
 I have never seen a full Norton crank.
 Triples have small oilway drillings but have an internal replaceable filter inline before the oil gets to the crank.
 The drillings still need cleaning though , similar to the square fours..
-Once the crank is clean, high pressure air, a can of carb clean and a long wire brush in the drill , much gouging and scraping and if the journals are on spec or it has been to the machine shop for a grind then one can reassemble the tube and nut.
+Once the crank is clean, high pressure air, a can of carb clean and a long wire brush in the drill.
+Much gouging and scraping later and if the journals are on spec or it has been to the machine shop for a grind, then one can reassemble the tube and nut.
 A dab of loctite on top bolt but not on the tube nut.
 You may be the one to visit this again.
 Make sure the oiling holes on the journals are clean.
-With a Norton crank 6 x 5/16 studs and nuts or 3/8 studs and nuts on the late 850 crank, out of the way a clean is simple.
+With a Norton crank 6 x 5/16 studs and nuts or 3/8 studs and nuts on the late 850 crank removed, a clean is simple.
 Best to fit new studs and nuts here as they have usually been punched and this affects the threads.
 I have seen an engine of a friend who did his Norton and forgot to loctite or punch the clamping studs on assembly and it was a mess.
 Removing and replacing main bearings may require pullers on a Triumph and definitely on a Norton.
-I heat the case and tap on a block of wood on something solid , like a concrete floor.
-The jarring and heat should get the outer ring or full bearing to drop.
+I heat the case and holding the case with crank using welding gloves I tap crank nose downwards onto a block of wood on something solid , like a concrete floor.
+Likewise when removing a bearing or bearing race only, the jarring on a wood block and heat should get the outer ring or full bearing to drop.
 I use the BBQ to get a full heat and a bit extra around the bearing with MAP gas.
 A quick clean and while hot drop in the new bearing or bearing race and or crank assembly.
+If removing a roller race and it is recalcitrant the run a bead of weld in 2-3 places on the actual race.
+This should be enough to shrink it but if not then the weld gives something for a drift to find purchase.
+Often though the roller bearing is low mileage and will show little to no wear and may be reusable.
+They are good for 100,000 miles.
+Ball bearings are cheap by comparison and available at the local bearing shop.
 No need at all to put bearings in the freezer?
-With Nortons I use a 10-11 ball high capacity on the timing side , same as I use in Triumph twin 750s.
+With Nortons I use a 6306 metric 10-11 ball high capacity on the timing side , same as I use in Triumph twin 750 timing side.
+Never an 8 ball.
 This allows end float capture and saves piddling about with setting end float on 2 roller bearings.
 I have seen many Nortons in original low mileage condition that have lots of crank end float and make a loud clap or whack when revved as the crank slides across.
 These would have had end float set at the factory and need it done again at 10-12,000 miles.
 So a high capacity ball it is for me and they have almost the same dynamic rating as a roller.
-On a BSA if the timing side main is worn and in need of a new bush I will have the crank ground to .008 instead of .010 then set up the case in a mill machine after the bush is fitted and bore bush for .0005 thats ½ a thou or less clearance .
+On a BSA if the timing side main is worn and in need of a new bush I will have the crank ground to .008 instead of .010 then set up the case in a mill machine after the bush is fitted and bore bush for .0005 that’s ½ a thou clearance .
 This gives a better tighter tolerance than grind .010 and fit .010 bush.
-If you have a bush made you may wish to clean up to whatever size you wish .003-.004 etc and not waste main bearing material.
+If you have a bush made you may wish to clean up to whatever size you wish .003-.004 etc and not waste main bearing crank material.
 Lots of heat cycles and a couple of oil changes in the first few miles and a filter added is best here.
 Helps make sure the oil gets to the rods and not out the end of the bush.